gavrie01/gavrie01/README.md

 ## Here is Elena, nice to have you on my page 🤗:
 I am **experienced QA Engineer** with a diverse background in software testing across numerous complex projects, including Web and Mobile applications.
 Currently expanding expertise in **Python** and **AI-driven** solutions.
-I'm particularly interested in **Natural Language Processing and its combination with Quality Assurance**.
+I'm particularly interested in **Natural Language Processing, Data Engineering and their combination with Quality Assurance**.

 - contact me at: